-Parks, Recreation and Trail Plans Local governments and First Nations commonly develop parks and recreation plans to guide the management of their parks and open spaces.
+Parks, Recreation and Trail Plans ecological, and economic sustainability for the benefit of the entire community.
+Local governments and First Nations commonly develop parks and recreation plans to guide the management of their parks and open spaces.
 These can range from intensively managed urban parks to passively managed natural areas.
 Trail planning may be incorporated into these plans or developed as stand-alone planning.
 It is also becoming increasingly common for community groups to take on trail planning and management responsibilities under agreement with local governments, First Nations, or the provincial government.
 Align park vegetation management objectives with wildfire risk reduction.
 Ensure that trail planning and development can support wildfire risk reduction strategies wherever possible (control lines, emergency access, etc.) Incorporate wildfire risk reduction into visitor use, regulations, and public safety planning.
-BC Parks Plans Park Management Plan, Park Purpose Statement, Park Fire Management Plan, Park Emergency Evacuation Plan.
+BC Parks Plans Parks Management Plans Management Plans will have relevant planning information for wildfire prevention projects.
+Some of this information will be directly related to fire management objectives, while others may point towards identified values and objectives that will need to be considered during project planning.
+Fire Management Plans Under "Relationship to CWRP" These plans will aid BC Parks Staff in their process of considering projects for initiation and operationalization as per the BC Parks Wildfire Prevention Planning Toolkit.
+BC Parks is the designated land manager and legislative decision maker for BC Parks and Protected Area lands.
+Projects proposed in CWRPs will be evaluated by BC Parks for feasibility and alignment with legislation prior to approval